vboyev-MSFT/defender-docs/defender-xdr/microsoft-threat-actor-naming.md

 **Groups in development:** a temporary designation given to an unknown, emerging, or developing threat activity.
 This designation allows Microsoft to track a group as a discrete set of information until we can reach high confidence about the origin or identity of the actor behind the operation.
 Once criteria are met, a group in development is converted to a named actor or merged into existing names.

 In our new taxonomy, a weather event or *family name* represents one of the above categories.
-For nation-state actors, we have assigned a family name to a country/region of origin tied to attribution, like Typhoon indicates origin or attribution to China.
+For nation-state actors, we assigned a family name to a country/region of origin tied to attribution.
+For example, Typhoon indicates origin or attribution to China.
 For other actors, the family name represents a motivation.
 For example, Tempest indicates financially motivated actors.

 Threat actors within the same weather family are given an adjective to distinguish actor groups with distinct tactics, techniques, and procedures (TTPs), infrastructure, objectives, or other identified patterns.
 For groups in development, we use a temporary designation of Storm and a four-digit number where there is a newly discovered, unknown, emerging, or developing cluster of threat activity.

-The table below shows how the family names map to the threat actors that we track.
+The table that follows shows how the family names map to the threat actors that we track.

 |Actor category|Type|Family name|
 |:---:|:---:|:---:|